The Geometry of Inner Speech

 The first two errors deny cognition to minds that plainly have it, on the sole ground that their thinking is not narrated in words we can overhear.
 The third grants understanding to a system on the same bad ground in reverse — taking the presence of fluent narration as proof of the reasoning it is supposed to be narrating.
 Both directions make the identical mistake.
 They treat the log file as the program.

 The machine case is the one this volume returns to, because it is where the fallacy does the most damage right now.
 A large language model generates coherent, confident, well-formed prose effortlessly.
 If fluency were thought, that would settle the question of machine understanding.
-But fluency is precisely the projection surface — the rendered output — and a system can be very good at producing the surface while the structure it is supposed to be a projection of is thin or absent.
-The gap between fluent narration and genuine understanding is the subject of fluency and its limits; the point to carry there is that fluency cannot certify understanding, because on the correct geometry it never could.
-It is the shadow, not the object.
+But fluency is an observable surface, and a system can be very good at producing it while evidence about the supporting structure remains thin.
+The gap between fluent narration and genuine understanding is the subject of fluency and its limits; the point to carry there is that fluency alone cannot certify understanding.
+It is the shadow, not the object — and a shadow can be thrown by more than one shape.

-Real cognition is broader, richer, and more dimensional than the words that trail it.
-The inner voice is one of its lower-dimensional projections — indispensable for the tasks that are genuinely verbal, misleading the moment we mistake it for the whole.
+Cognition can be broader, richer, and more dimensional than the words that trail it.
+The inner voice may be one of its lower-dimensional renderings — indispensable for genuinely verbal tasks, misleading when mistaken for the whole.
 Neither its presence proves understanding nor its absence proves deficit.
-It is the mind rendering a sliver of itself onto a surface where it can be heard, and then, too often, mistaking the sound for the thought.
+On the projection account, it is the mind rendering a sliver of itself onto a surface where it can be heard, and then, too often, mistaking the sound for the thought.